the-k-node/Internship/Week 6/Task - Aerospike Documentation.md

         }
         ```

-    create required files and own to the user defined above
+        create required files and own to the user defined above.

         ```bash
         $ sudo mkdir /var/log/aerospike        #for log file defined in conf file